saksben/d288-back-end-programming/README.md

 From the home page, you will see a list of vacations available to purchase.

 To add yourself as a customer, click the person icon on the left side, then click `Add Customer` and enter the information, then again click `Add Customer` to add yourself to the database.
+Validation: all information on the page must be entered; none can be blank.
 Your customer profile will appear in the list of customers now.

 To purchase a vacation, click the shopping cart icon next to the desired vacation.
 Then once you are on the vacation's profile, click `Select Excursions` and click the shopping cart icon next to the desired excursions and then click `Add Excursion` when on its profile.